fyyyyy/DCS-for-MSFS/README.md

 ## MSFS
 * Open a terminal / powershell.
 Prefarably a shell that supports color (you can get one of those by going to the start menu and typing "cmd" or PowerShell)
 * Type `python` and enter.
 If python is not installed, Microsoft Store will open.
-I recommend using another solution to install python 3
+I recommend using [a different solution](https://stackoverflow.com/a/57421906) to install python 3
 * At the Windows command prompt install Flask: `pip install -U Flask`
 * Install [Python-SimConnect](https://github.com/odwdinc/Python-SimConnect): `pip install SimConnect`
 * Start MSFS, span mid air 1000-5000 ft MSL